Embedding Guide

 })Selective extensions

-Replaceable factories live in the same export:
+Replaceable factories live in the same export — verified against extensions/index.ts, called with no arguments:

 import {